 Carla grew up in Alexandria and graduated from Groveton High School.
 She has a degree in Economics from Wesleyan University and worked in corporate banking for the Chicago and Atlanta offices of Continental Bank and Trust Company of Illinois.
 She earned her MBA from Harvard Business School and following graduation, her work experience at The Price Company helped to develop a lifelong interest in operations and management.

 In addition, Carla is a member of the Government Finance Officers Association (GFOA), and the Virginia Government Finance Officers’ Association (VGFOA).
 She serves on the Board of Trustees for the VACo/VML Virginia Investment Pool (VIP) and is a Board Member for the Northern Virginia District for the Treasurer’s Association of Virginia (TAV).
-She is actively involved with numerous community organizations, including the Warren G. Stambaugh Memorial Foundation (Board Member), Leadership Arlington (Class of 2010), the Roosevelt Society, the Arlington Committee of 100, the Better Sports Club and Organized Women Voters.
+She is actively involved with numerous community organizations, including Leadership Arlington (Class of 2010), the Roosevelt Society, the Arlington Committee of 100 and Organized Women Voters.
 She also served as Vice President and Board Member of the Arlington Soccer Association.

 Carla is married to Mark Dola, a life-long Arlingtonian and graduate of Wakefield High School.
 Their three sons, Christopher, Michael and Peter, attended Arlington Science Focus Elementary School, Williamsburg Middle School, and Yorktown High School.